 9. Summarize Your Findings

 When you have finished your review of each section, take time to summarize your findings.
 Are there major issues of noncompliance that need to be addressed?
 Are there common errors or weaknesses?
-Don’t only highlight the bad but be sure to identify strong sections so the writer can refer back to these strong sections as part of the recovery.
+Don’t only highlight the bad but be sure to identify strong sections so the writer can refer to these strong sections as part of the recovery.

 10. Remember Your Deliverables